Fast Core Pricing for Rich Advertising Auctions: Preliminaries

 \section{Preliminaries}

-We will describe our algorithm and theoretical results in a general model of combinatorial auctions, then return to a restricted model tailored to the ad auction setting in Section~\ref{sec:experiment}.
-We consider a combinatorial auction setting with $n$ bidders and $m$ items.
-Let $N$ be the set of bidders.
+We describe our algorithm and theoretical results in a general model of combinatorial auctions first, then return to a restricted model tailored to the ad auction setting in Section~\ref{sec:experiment}.
+Consider a combinatorial auction with $n$ bidders and $m$ items.
+Let $N\triangleq \{1,2,\ldots,n\}$ be the set of bidders.
 The auction asks each bidder to declare a valuation function, which assigns a value to each subset of the items.
 We will write $b_i$ for the valuation function submitted by agent $i$.
-We will assume that valuation functions are normalized so that $b_i(\emptyset) = 0$, and all values are scaled to lie in $[0,1]$.
-An allocation is an assignment of item bundles to agents, $\{x_i\}_{i\in N}$, such that $x_i\cap x_j=\emptyset$ for all $i \neq j$.
+We assume that valuation functions are normalized so that $b_i(\emptyset) = 0$, and all values are in $[0,1]$.
+An allocation is an assignment of item bundles to agents, $\{x_i\}_{i\in N}$, such that $x_i\in 2^{[m]}$ for each $i$ and $x_i\cap x_j=\emptyset$ for all $i \neq j$.